Imshakhawat/GitThemes/README.md

 # GitThemes
 I have been using posh git and o my posh for a while.
-But I was facing some symbol and character  problems.
-I have made a customized theme for my own.
+But I was facing some symbol and character  problems.So I have made a customized theme for my own.
 # demo:
  <img align="left" alt="Git theme demo "  src="fig/git theme demo.jpg" />